beshu-tech/readonlyrest-docs/elasticsearch.md

 The single entry inside the `users` section tells us that:

 * a given member with a username matching one of patterns in the `username` array ...
-* belongs to groups listed in the `groups` array ...
+* belongs to local groups listed in the `groups` array (example 1 & 2 below) OR belongs to local groups that are result of detailed mapping between local group name and external groups (example 3 below)
 * when he can be authenticated or/and authorized by auth rule\(s\)

 In general it looks like this: